This is for people who truly wish to know what legal documentation which is required, for a DIY marriage registration in Thailand.

 - Have the marriage certificate translated — optional (1 day)

-This is why we believe, you should leave the paperwork to us!
+This is the basic requirements but can be more complicated than it sounds.
+I besonable believe that you should leave the paperwork to us!
 If you agree, contact us.Contact Us

 *Please note for residents living abroad from their native country, you must get an affidavit from the embassy of the nation in Bangkok you hold a passport for and have entered Thailand on that passport